GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

           </div>
         </div>
         ```
         `myModal` is what will be displayed when a thumbnail is clicked on.
 The `close` class is what restores the thumbnail view when it is clicked on. `closeModal()` is a JavaScript function you'll define in step 3.
-The class `modal-               content` includes `mySlides` and the `caption-container`.
+The class `modal-content` includes `mySlides` and the `caption-container`.
 Only one `mySlides` will be displayed at a time with its image.
 The `caption` will be updated to match the `mySlides` being displayed.

 1. Add styling to your external CSS file.
 This will format both the photos and search pages as long as they have the same class names for the HTML you just added.
     1. Add an effect to the thumbnails so that when the cursor hovers over them, they turn slightly transparent and the         cursor changes to a pointer to indicate to the user that they can click on thumbnails.